Menu

 Conflicts related to private fund adviser interests in recommended investments

-Private fund advisers had interests in investments recommended to clients, but did not provide adequate disclosure of such conflicts.
+Private fund advisers had interests in investments recommended to clients but did not disclose such conflicts adequately.

 Conflicts related to co-investments

-Inadequately disclosed conflicts were found related to investments made by co-investment vehicles and other co-investors, potentially misleading certain investors as to how these co-investments operate.
+Inadequately disclosed conflicts were found related to investments made by co-investment vehicles and other co-investors, potentially misleading certain investors regarding how these co-investments operate.

 Conflicts related to service providers